Tests of scalar polarizations with multi-messenger events: Methodology

 \subsection{Parameter Estimation}

 For waveform generation and parameter estimation, we use \texttt{Jim} \cite{Edwards:2023sak,Wong:2023lgb,Wouters:2024oxj}, which implements the IMRPhenomD waveform, a quasi-circular binary black hole non-precessing waveform model \cite{Khan_2016}.
 The term $\tilde{h}^{(2,2)}$\(_{\textrm {GR},+/\times}\) in Eq.\ (\ref{Eq:ppE_original}) will then be given by the IMRPhenomD waveform.
 We apply it to the binary neutron star GW170817, neglecting tidal effects as tidal contributions become significant only at late inspiral stages and are not expected to be degenerate with the PPE modifications considered here.
+For comparison we also performed an analysis with \texttt{IMRPhenomD\_NRTidalv2} waveform~\cite{Dietrich_2017,Dietrich_2019} and presented the result in Appendix \ref{Appendix_D}.

 In addition, the cut-off frequency between the inspiral and intermediate regions for \((\ell,|m|\))=(2,2) will be defined as \cite{Abbott_2021,Mukherjee24}\